wallyatgithub/h2loadrunner/README.md

   3. Transaction support with specific resource header tracking(e.g. location header in 5G SBA).

+     Other types of resource tracking are to be added in the future, like, XPath for XML message body, Json pointer for Json message body, etc.

   4. Lua script support.
      With lua script, user can customize every header and the payload of the request to be sent.